pulkit042/RISE_IOT_Projects/Project_1: Smart Water Level Indicator/README.md

 ---

-## ✅ Future Improvements
+## Future Improvements

-- 🛜 Add IoT support (e.g., Blynk, ESP8266)
+- Add IoT support (e.g., Blynk, ESP8266)
-- 📱 Mobile app notification
+- Mobile app notification
-- 🧠 Automatic pump control with relay
+- Automatic pump control with relay

 ---

-## 📜 License
+## License

 MIT License – you are free to use, modify, and share this project.

 ---

-**🌟 If you liked this project, don't forget to star the repo!**
+**If you liked this project, don't forget to star the repo!**

 ---